The Best Commercial Truck Insurance Companies for 2026

 Cement Mixers

 Cement mixers are vehicles that transport concrete to and from construction sites.
 These trucks are known for their constantly revolving drum, which holds the concrete and keeps it in liquid form.
-Cement mixers tend to be at a high risk for incidents because they have a high center of gravity, making them more likely to tip over.
-The increased risk is reflected in higher costs of coverage.
+Cement mixers tend to be at high risk for incidents because they have a high center of gravity, making them more likely to tip over.
+The increased risk is reflected in higher coverage costs.
 Cement mixers should have coverage for liability, physical damage, medical payments, and uninsured or underinsured motorists.

 Tow Trucks